“There’s a Funnel for THAT!”

 A regressive path is sometimes called the “Error Path”.
 It’s a big Oops.
 The prospect declined to follow your instructions and you have to get a little creative to come up with a way to get them back on track.

-Here's a happy path funnel example.
+Here's a happy path sales funnel example.

 In the funnel above, the prospect who arrives on your landing page opts in by exchanging her email address for your gift.